OrakulStudio/Viking-Engine-Autonomous-GPU-Overclocking-via-Workload-Quality/README.md

 ## Conclusion

 **Viking Engine doesn't just speed up training.**
-It changes how the GPU interacts with the hardware-level frequency scheduler.
+It changes how the GPU interacts with the hardware level frequency scheduler.

-The code itself overclocks the hardware—through the quality of the load, not through OC tools.
+The code itself overclocks the hardware through the quality of the load, not through OC tools.

 ---